0x4007/action-cold-start-optimization/docs/implementation-phase2.md

 This document outlines the implementation details for Phase 2 of the GitHub Actions Plugin SDK with WebAssembly Optimization project.

+*Note: This documentation has been updated to reflect the reorganized project structure.*

 ## Overview

 Phase 2 focused on enhancing the SDK with additional tools, templates, and example plugins to demonstrate the capabilities of the system.
 The main goals were: